Kotlin/dokka/docs/topics/dokka-gradle-configuration-options.md

 <deflist collapsible="true">
     <def title="moduleName">
         <p>
-           The display name to refer to the project’s documentation.
+           The display name for the project’s documentation.
 It appears in the table of contents, navigation, headers, and log messages.
-In multi-project builds, each subproject <code>moduleName</code> is used as its section title in aggregated documentation.
+In multi-project builds, each subproject's <code>moduleName</code> is used as its section title in aggregated documentation.
         </p>
         <p>Default: Gradle project name</p>